Best Flush Poker Rules

 Showdown

-Note: If two players are tied .i.e. both players had a three card of different suits, the winner would be decided by the next highest card, not including the cards that were being used to make their initial hand.
+Note: If two players are tied .i.e. both players had a three card flush, the winner would be decided by the highest card making up the hand, not including the cards that were being used to make their initial hand.

-This is a common question.
-If none are made then the standard ranking of hands would be followed to determine the winner.
+This is a common question and scenario.
+If no player makes then the standard ranking of hands would be followed to determine the winner.
 This would only be used in instances where no-one has made the required number of suited cards.
 The same rule set is followed through use of kickers (as in a standard game of poker).

-A common variation that is frequently played is that where there is no winner, the money that has been put in the pot remains there and where no flush is made, the hand starts again, leaving the value in the pot to build, meaning that several rounds could be played before a winner.
-This can add to the excitement - the more you have in the pot, the more players try to represent to take it down.
+A common variation that is frequently played is that where there is no winner, the money that has been put in the pot carries forward to the next hand.
+This continues where there is no qualifying hand until there's a winner.
+This can add to the excitement - the more you have in the pot, the more players try to represent hands to take it down.